betaflight/betaflight/docs/development/CodingStyle.md

 No trailing whitespace at the end of lines or at blank lines.

 Stay within 120 columns, unless exceeding 120 columns significantly increases readability and does not hide information.
 (Less is acceptable.
-More than 140 makes it difficult to read on Github so that should be a hard limit.)
+More than 140 makes it difficult to read on Github so that shall never be exceeded.)

 Take maximum possible advantage of compile time checking, so generally warnings should be as strict as possible.